docksal/docksal/docs/content/core/system-ssh-agent.md

 ```

 When creating the variable use the file name within `$HOME/.ssh/` directory as the variable value.
 NOTE: the **private** key should be referenced, not the public one.

+Once the key has been added to the `docksal.env` file run `fin ssh-add` to include it within the project.